 Trade Out Gas and Fuel Oil

 When considering taking steps to become more energy efficient, think in terms of investment.
-Trading out your gas furnace and water heater is a great energy efficiency investment that will also increase the value of your building or home.
+You are spending an amount of money and effort in order to reduce cost and energy consumption in the long run.
+Trading out your furnace that runs on gas or fuel oil is a great energy efficiency investment that will also increase the value of your building or home.

-Electric furnaces are a good option for those who don’t have a natural gas line.
-It requires less installation cost and is highly effective.
+- Electric furnaces are a good option for those who don’t have a natural gas line.
+They require less installation costs and are highly effective.
+When all our furnaces are electric, and we are able to source our electricity with 100% renewable energy, they will become carbon free.

 Another incentive?
 Minnesota Power offers several rebates when upgrading to high-efficiency home appliances.
 Click here to find out more about these rebates.